 Candidates should carefully read all the instructions along with the questions.
 It should be noted that different questions carry different marks.
 So, time should be invested to each one of them accordingly.

-Polish up sketching skills- Subjective questions are marked out of 30 points.
-It is recommended that candidates practise and improve basic drawing concepts as this will aid them in solving drawing questions.
+Polish up sketching skills- It is recommended that candidates practise and improve basic drawing concepts as this will aid them in solving drawing questions.

 Practise sample papers- Candidates are advised to practise NID DAT sample papers as well as mock tests in order to have a fair idea about the actual test.
 This will help them in knowing their strong and weak areas.
 They can strategise in advance how they want to go about solving the question paper on the exam day.